 - Your ESOS Lead Assessors may be unavailable

 The compliance process must be verified by an ESOS Lead Assessor and you may struggle to find one if you're on the last minute.
 You may also need to pay premium rates for the short deadline.
 These problems occurred in the phase one compliance cycle, when limited availability of assessors caused last-minute bottlenecks and non-compliance issues for many participants.
 Act now to avoid fines for non-compliance and the reputational damage from breaching environmental legislation..

 - You could miss out on energy cost savings

 The biggest benefit of speedy ESOS completion is that it gives you more time to implement the recommended energy efficiency opportunities.
 From more than 150 ESOS audits completed by Inprova Energy assessors in phase one, we identified opportunities to reduce total energy consumption by 5 to 20%.
 Implementing these recommended actions could, therefore, deliver up to £20 cash back on every hundred pounds spent on energy.
 At a time of rising energy costs, it is essential that businesses exploit energy efficiency opportunities to tackle cost pressures.

 Many ESOS participants will also be eligible for the Streamlined Energy and Carbon Reporting (SECR) scheme, scheduled to start on 1 April 2019.
+If you're unsure whether your organisation will be impacted by the introduction of SECR, try our free online SECR Qualification Checker Tool.
 This will require companies to report on the energy efficiency actions they have undertaken during the financial year.